 Once in a new Word document, select the Mailings tab, then select Start Mail Merge > Labels.
 You’ll then be able to choose one of many standard label styles and sizes, and Word will automatically create the labels in the selected style for you.

 To import the data, click Select Recipients > Use Existing List.
 Find and open the Excel file that has your list of addresses to start importing the data.
-Once the data is imported, the labels won’t have the addresses to start.
-You’ll need to select Insert Merge Field to build a template of the label – insert the elements and then format how you’d like the label to appear.
+Import your Excel address list into Word by selecting Select Recipients > Use Existing List, then format your labels using Insert Merge Field.

 To apply the changes to all of the labels, click Update Labels.
 This will copy the layout and format of your original label to all remaining labels on the page.
 To check the formatting and data, select Preview Results.
 If you’re satisfied with how the labels look, select Finish and Merge > Edit Individual Documents > All, finalizing your labels.

-In the Print dialog box, select the printer that you want to use and click on the OK button.
+In the Print dialog box, select the printer that you want to use.

 You may need to make some adjustments to your Excel spreadsheet or the Mail Merge settings in Word to ensure that your mailing labels are formatted correctly.